London, uk

 After the introductory session, Autograph will leave the display up in the classroom, inviting you to engage with the photographs independently with your students through a series of prompts.

 The second workshop will take place at Autograph 5 weeks later.
 Moving beyond discussing and analysing photographs, this session invites students to think about their own identities through a series of practical activities.
-They will explore self-representation through self-portraiture, still life and writing.
+They will explore self-representation through self-portraiture, collage and writing.
 Students will consider the choices they make when asked to self-represent and self-express through these three forms.
 Students will work collaboratively, using the portraits from Workshop 1 as a jumping board, to think about how their self-representations could be articulated as part a wider expression of their local community and its history.

 Read More